September 10, 2024

 • Add Extras: If it’s a podcast, add your intro and outro music, and slot in any ads or promos.

-• Exporting: Save your final file in the right format—MP3 for podcasts, or MP4 if you’re also exploring how to film an interview.
-Double-check your settings to keep the quality high.
+• Exporting: Save your final file in the right format—MP3 for podcasts, or MP4 if you’re also exploring how to film an interview, if you are filming you might want to also learn how to record an interview on Teams or how to record an interview on Zoom.
+Always double-check your settings to keep the quality high.

 Section 4: Common Pitfalls and How to Avoid Them